-Tell your doctor if you are allergic to latex or barium.
+Tell your doctor if you're allergic to either latex or barium.

 After the test, you:

-- Will be shown to the bathroom to pass the barium and may be given a laxative
+- Go to the bathroom to pass the barium

-- Can return to your regular diet unless your doctor tells you not to
+- Can eat your regular diet (unless your doctor says otherwise)

-- Can return to regular activities when you feel ready
+- Can do your regular activities when you feel ready

 - Severe pain

-- Inability to pass gas or have a bowel movement (two or more days after the exam)
+- Can't pass gas or stool 2 or more days after the exam, or have blood in your stool